Telos-Project/Fusion-LISP/README.md

     npx fusion-lisp demo.lisp arg1 arg2 arg3

-#### 2.2.2 - The Standard Plugin
+#### 2.2.2 - Standard Fusion LISP

-The standard plugin is a Fusion LISP plugin made to serve as the "default" plugin for Fusion LISP, granting it a minimum viable operator set to enable general purpose imperative programming.
+Standard Fusion LISP (SF-LISP) is a LISP dialect made to serve as the "default" dialect, and default plugin, for Fusion LISP, granting it a minimum viable operator set to enable general purpose imperative programming.

 It is exported from the fusion-lisp npm package, and from the following CDN link: